 There is only one person I know who appreciates a well-curated butter shelf more than I do, and that person is actress Hayley Magnus.
 She is excellent at discerning the demi-sel from the sel, and I regard any of her butter endorsements with the utmost respect.
 She has impeccable taste in butter, books, and friends.
-This blog is about butter, I believe, which is why she asked me to write this recommendation.
+This site is about butter, I believe, which is why she asked me to write this recommendation.

 - Christina Gregory Jones

 Photography by Cara Robbins

 Girls At Library: What was the name of the first book you fell in love with, that turned you into a lifelong reader?

 Hayley Magnus: I was already a keen reader by ten but Harry Potter was a game changer.
 I think the first three had already been released in Australia by the time I begrudgingly picked up The Philosopher’s Stone.
 I had been wary after supposing it some sort of Beatrix Potter extension.
 One of my favorite parts of reading is space left by an author for you to continue in.
 I spent far more time in my imagined Hogwarts, drinking butterbeer and excelling at Potions than I did in grade 6 math.

 GAL: Why did you want to become an actor?